codefresh-io/docs.codefresh.io/_docs/administration/git-tokens.md

-CSDP requires two types of Git tokens for authentication:
+Codefresh requires two types of Git tokens for authentication:
 * A token per runtime (Git runtime token)
 * A personal access token for each runtime, unique to every user (Git user token)

 You can update expired, revoked, or invalid Git runtime and personal user tokens.

 ### Git runtime tokens
-The Git runtime token is required to provision CSDP runtimes.
+The Git runtime token is required to provision Codefresh runtimes.
 The Git runtime token is specific to a runtime, and is mandatory for runtime installation.
 An expired, revoked, or invalid Git runtime token is flagged by a notification in the UI.
-You can then generate a new Git runtime token from your Git provider, and update it in CSDP.
+You can then generate a new Git runtime token from your Git provider, and update it in Codefresh.

 #### Git runtime token permissions
 Git runtime tokens need both repo and admim repo access to create webhooks for Git events.